Did you know?

 The South African National Library in Cape Town was founded in 1818.

 Among the top South African libraries is the National Library of South Africa, which is co-located in Pretoria and Cape Town.
-It has a Parliamentary mandate to collect and preserve important publications and documents, and make them accessible to the public.
+This library has a Parliamentary mandate to collect and preserve important publications and documents, and make them accessible to the public.

-Cape Town's central library, housed in the Old Drill Hall, offers free access to the internet on 40 computers, an extended Art Library, a Music and Performance Art Library, and a children's collection.
+Cape Town's central library, housed in the Old Drill Hall, offers free internet access, an extended Art Library, a Music and Performance Art Library, and a children's collection.

 South Africa's universities also house extensive collections of books, but you need to arrange prior access with the university if you're not a student at the institution.